JanetRossini/JanetRossini.github.io/_posts/2024-06-26-texturing.md

 NS: yes one need to  find it  in dropdown

-JR: ok that was the secret step
+JR: ok that was the secret step, find it in the dropdown.

 JR: now i have a black thing, very large

 NS: always  hidden layers in blender.  so we are pretty  well off  to make the  first  bump map changes  No  we have an image  and we like to change that  in order to do that

 JR: ok black square

 NS: we need to  go to a new setup  Called texture Paint  "TEXTURE PAINT Before we do the next step

-NS: it is  cruciial  that we have selected the  image  we like  to change
+it is  cruciial  that we have selected the  image  we like  to change

-NS:  So you have to click  in the  node tree  on the bump map  image  so it  get a  highlighted border
+So you have to click  in the  node tree  on the bump map  image  so it  get a  highlighted border

-NS: then when you go  to  texture paint  that is the  image  you  work on
+then when you go  to  texture paint  that is the  image  you  work on

-NS: Ok  so my  window looks like this
+Ok  so my  window looks like this

 ![image](/assets/1c7164898987625c5b61f5d4925346a6.png)

 ![image](/assets/09c7349b5b4a04e7a500dfa3f84bc712.png)

 NS: we have a image  display  and we have the  cube  one can change the  way  ti is  shown  using the  icon inthe  upper  right  corner  as in the  model  window  show  ti as a  mesh  or  with  fidderent  textures  the  best here is  to show  in  full render
-NS:

 ![image](/assets/ab227bbe8d7e7a08b1767fbe528c998a.png)

 DS: ok i i had to open the veiwport wide to see that

 NS: yes  some might  be  hidden  So now  we  are in a  texture draw mode

-NS:  and in the  texture panel  one can draw  as example  some  white line
+and in the  texture panel  one can draw  as example  some  white line

-NS:  So if one pla  with the  Display  on can switch  between different modes
+So if one plays  with the  Display  on can switch  between different modes

-NS: Se ejust the  texture  or the  full render
+We adjust the  texture  or the  full render

 DS: hehe